BS7858 Security Vetting

 Are there any specific sectors where adherence to BS7858 is considered essential?

-Adherence to BS7858 is particularly important in sectors where employees have access to sensitive information or secure areas, such as within security services, aviation, finance institutions, healthcare systems, government agencies and some IT firms.
+Adherence to this standard is particularly important in sectors where employees have access to sensitive information or secure areas, such as within security services, aviation, finance institutions, healthcare systems, government agencies and some IT firms.
 Companies providing private security services often require meeting this standard as part of industry accreditation processes.